poac-dev/poac/README.md

 # poac

-Poac is the package manager for C/C++ user.
+Poac is the package manager for C++ user.

 Poac can downloads project's dependencies and compiles project.